chibytez/quandooapi/README.md

 ## HOW TO RUN FRAMEWORK:
 - Clone/download repo repo
-- Run "npm start" for run CI/CD
+- Run "npm test" for run CI/CD

 ### TO RUN ON POSTMAN:
 - Import the postman collection in the collection and collection env in the env, and you can run collection